tqsd/photon_weave/docs/contributing.rst

 We use github to host code, to track issues and feature requests, as well as accept pull requests.

-we use [Github Flow](https://guides.github.com/introduction/flow/index.html), All Code Changes Happen Through Pull Requests Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://guides.github.com/introduction/flow/index.html).
+we use `Github Flow <https://guides.github.com/introduction/flow/index.html>`_, All Code Changes Happen Through Pull Requests Pull requests are the best way to propose changes to the codebase (we use Github Flow).
 We actively welcome your pull requests:
 1. Fork the repo and create your branch from `master`.
 2. If you've added code that should be tested, add tests.
 3. If you've changed APIs, update the documentation.